 3. Dry the jewelry thoroughly

-4. Store the jewelry properly
+4. Store your jewelry properly

 5. Maintenance and inspection